lshigami/DebeXeno/README.md

 DebeXeno is a robust Change Data Capture (CDC) solution inspired by Debezium, designed to capture and stream changes from PostgreSQL databases to Apache Kafka in real-time.
 It enables event-driven architectures and real-time data integration by converting database changes into event streams.

 ## Features

-- Real-time PostgreSQL change capture
+- **PostgreSQL CDC**: Capture INSERT, UPDATE, and DELETE operations from PostgreSQL databases
-- Reliable event streaming to Apache Kafka
+- **Real-time Kafka Streaming**: Stream captured changes to Kafka topics with minimal latency
-- Spring Boot integration
-- Prometheus metrics support
-- Grafana dashboards for monitoring
+- **Schema Management**: Handle schema changes gracefully with built-in schema versioning
+- **Error Handling**: Robust error handling with Dead Letter Queue (DLQ) support
 - High availability and fault tolerance

 ## Prerequisites